Job and the Great Pyramid

 The location likewise corresponds.
 The Great Pyramid is the hub or centre of Egypt’s curved shoreline, and so is “in the midst of the land,” as nothing else to be thought of ever was.
 Yet it is also “at the border thereof.”
 It stands on the extreme southern limit of Lower Egypt, and on the natural dividing line between the two Egypts.
 It is thus doubly “in the midst” and doubly “at the border.” (pg.
 49)

-Indeed, the Hebrew word for Egypt, Mizraim, means “two lands,” referring to the divide between Upper (southern) Egypt, and Lower (northern) Egypt.
+Indeed, the Hebrew word for Egypt, Mizraim, refers to the “two lands”—the divide between Upper (southern) Egypt, and Lower (northern) Egypt.
 Further, the position of the Great Pyramid could also effectively be applied to the border of the territory of Goshen (Lower Egypt) that was given to the ancient Israelites (Genesis 47).

 Last But Not Least: The Orion Connection